aplatonovgd/JavaCoreFinalProject/Readme.md

 6. Use command "tomcat7: deploy" to deploy the project
 7. Use command "tomcat7: redeploy" to redeploy the project

+#### Troubleshooting

+- If the application doesn't start, make sure that your specified all settings correctly
+- Note!
+Only MySql is supported.
+- The application uses servlet logging.
+The log file is in "Tomcat\logs" folder. (filename - localhost.YYYY-MM-DD)

 #### How to test
 For acceptance testing I recommend using Postman.
 There is a settings file with all requests - 'javaCore.postman_collection.json'.